szanuj/VRPuppetHands/README.md

 This is a demo project I put together to see how active ragdoll (puppet) hands would feel in VR.
 Unreal Engine 5's Physics Control component makes puppets fairly simple to create, though there is a lot of fine tuning to do for a convincing effect.
 Scene contains a bunch of example physics-based interactables including a pettable cat - it is also a puppet, alas, not carryable.

-[Grab the dev build (Windows)](https://github.com/szanuj/VRPuppetHands/releases/latest) or inspect project in Unreal (instructions below).
+[Grab the build (Windows)](https://github.com/szanuj/VRPuppetHands/releases/latest) or inspect project in Unreal (instructions below).

-Supports hand tracking on Quest 2 (you have to enable Developer Runtime Features in Meta Quest Link app) and finger curls on Valve Index controllers.
-There is no gesture detection (editor started crashing on startup whenever I added it) so for grabbing and teleport/snap turn you're gonna need to use controllers.
+Supports hand tracking on Quest (you have to enable Developer Runtime Features in Meta Quest Link app) and finger curls on Valve Index controllers.
+Hand tracking mode will activate automatically when you put away controllers.
+There is no gesture detection (editor started crashing on startup whenever I added it) so grip and teleport/snap work only on controllers.

 Also works without VR, in FPS mode (thanks to VREP Example Template).
 LMB for grabbing, 1-4 keys for different right hand finger curls.